Advantages and Disadvantages of E-Commerce

 Look Beyond the Hype: Analyze the Pros and Cons for Your Business

-The Internet might be the single most important facet of modern society.
+The internet might be the single most important facet of modern society.
 It plays a primary role in everything from political discourse and higher education to the way we conduct ourselves and our businesses.
-It's no wonder, then, that switching your business to an e-commerce model would come with a huge amount of advantages.
+It's no wonder, then, that switching to an e-commerce model comes with significant advantages.

 Finally, e-commerce allows your business to track logistics, which is key to a successful e-commerce company.
 Having everything digitized makes it easier to automatically collect data and crunch numbers.
 While you can benefit from knowing what's selling best, you can also afford to take more risks on low-volume goods.
-Although conventional retail focuses on stocking fast-moving goods, the economics of e-commerce permits slow-moving and even obsolete products to be included in the catalog.
+The conventional retail strategy focuses on stocking fast-moving goods, but the economics of e-commerce permits slow-moving and even obsolete products to be included in the catalog.
 Storage is less expensive, and displaying the product is as easy as adding another item page to your site.

-While it may appear that e-commerce is the perfect choice to solve your business problems, there are still a number of disadvantages to switching from selling at a physical location to using online retail.
+While it may initially seem like e-commerce will solve all your business problems, there are disadvantages to switching from a physical location to an online store.

-If shopping is about instant gratification, then consumers are left empty-handed for some time after making a purchase on an e-commerce website as they often have to either pay more for expedited shipping or wait out several days while the postal service does its job.
-Additionally, if they are unsatisfied with their order, many e-commerce retailers have to issue a refund, which requires your business to expand its reverse logistics functions, meaning the shipping back of goods and refunding of costs.
+If shopping is about instant gratification, then consumers are left empty-handed.
+They often have to either pay more for expedited shipping or wait for several days until the product arrives.
+The wait could drive away customers.
+For businesses, the shipping becomes extra complicated when a customer wants a refund.
+Growing e-commerce businesses need to expand their reverse logistics functions, meaning the shipping back of goods and refunding of costs.

 Good for Consumers, Bad for Businesses

-Some concerns don't necessarily fit in just the pro's or con's side of the argument—these unique issues present an advantage to shoppers and consumers while increasing difficulty for businesses, meaning that while more customers might be coming to the shop, the business is suffering in another way.
+Some aspects of e-commerce don't fit nicely into just the pro or con side of the argument.
+Unique issues present an advantage to shoppers while adding difficulty for businesses.
+Customers might be buying, but the business could suffer in other ways.